 While selling Merchant services is quite a profitable venture for credit card processing companies, the sales representatives or agents face a bit of tough luck.
-At least for the initial stages of their career, sales representatives need to work hard to get to the $100K mark.
+At least for the initial stages of their career, sales representatives must work hard to reach the $100K mark.

 Estimated Income of a Merchant Services Selling Agent

-If a newbie sales representative can sell merchant services to 10 businesses in a month, they can earn around $3k easily.
+If a newbie sales representative can sell merchant services to 10 businesses monthly, they can earn around $3k easily.
 Some companies give extra bonuses to their sales representatives.
-These include account sign up bonuses, conversion bonuses, equipment bonuses, etc. These bonuses can range anywhere from $100-$600.
+These include account sign-up bonuses, conversion bonuses, equipment bonuses, etc. These bonuses can range anywhere from $100-$600.

-You can add all those extra bonuses and perks to this basic amount and it will be raised to around $4K per month easily.
-This would make an annual average salary of $50K which is quite handsome for a totally inexperienced newbie.
+You can add all those extra bonuses and perks to this basic amount, which will be raised to around $4K per month easily.
+This would make an annual average salary of $50K, which is quite handsome for an inexperienced newbie.

-This amount can grow or reduce based on their level of expertise, networking, and the number of accounts they sign up annually.
-So if you want to earn 6 figure incomes in the Merchant Services industry, be prepared to work hard consistently.
+This amount can grow or reduce based on their level of expertise, networking, and the number of accounts they sign up for annually.
+So if you want to earn 6 figure income in the Merchant Services industry, be prepared to work hard consistently.

 What Must I Do To Earn A More Sustainable Income In Merchant Services Industry?

-As a sales representative, you can improve yourself in a lot of ways.
+As a sales representative, you can improve yourself in many ways.
 The thing is, most people enter this industry reading the numbers experienced people are earning.
-What they do not understand is that there is no substitute for hard work and being a people’s person is a tough job.
+They do not understand that there is no substitute for hard work and that being a people person is tough.

-This role requires you to be aware of your clients’ pain points and target your company’s solutions at them very empathetically.
+This role requires you to know your client’s pain points and target your company’s solutions empathetically.
 You need to be able to step up in case anything goes wrong and make amends.
 You need to face the pressures of this job, make your employee and client equally happy, and prove resourceful for both.

 You need to prove yourself an investment worth the risk.
 Only then will your employers raise your pay per account and bonuses.
-They will make investments in you because they’ll know you are capable of delivering results.
+They will invest in you because they’ll know you can deliver results.
 Similarly, your clients will know you are not a phony company guy.
 You are genuinely interested in solving their problems related to credit card processing and trust you with their accounts.